 Conformity reference: CD.007 & CD.008.
-NPPF- Para.
-55 "the essential need for a rural worker to live permanently at or near their place of work in the countryside"
+National Planning Policy Framework - Para.
+79 "there is an essential need for a rural worker, including those taking majority control of a farm business, to live permanently at or near their place of work in the countryside".